Former PM John Key praises Christopher Luxon as National leader Simon Bridges faces backlash

 "To me the number one thing the Government of the day does is to provide a platform for hardworking New Zealanders, whatever ethnicity they come from, to get ahead and progress in their lives and do well.

-"Whoever the prime minister of the day is, ultimately we'll get through Covid-19, but the challenge it represents on the economic side are going to be very significant and with us for quite a long time," Key said.
+"Whoever the prime minister of the day is, ultimately we'll get through Covid-19, but the challenge it represents on the economic side is going to be very significant and with us for quite a long time."

-The video was released online the same day as Bridges faced continued backlash over his controversial Facebook post on the Government's decision to extend the level 4 lockdown.
+The video was released online the same day as Bridges faced continued backlash over his controversial Facebook post on the Government's decision to extend the alert level 4 lockdown.

-The National leader has said small businesses across the country have been the "sacrificial lamb" for the Government, after the alert level 4 lockdown was extended until midnight Monday.
+The National leader said small businesses across the country have been the "sacrificial lamb" for the Government, after the alert level 4 lockdown was extended until midnight Monday.

 He said the lockdown was extended because ministers didn't lay the necessary groundwork.